Willybood/DaftPunkCosplay/README.md

 # Daft Punk Cosplay
  A Daft Punk Cosplay created for London MCM ComicCon 2023.
 It consists of a set of LEDs and sound changer embedded into a helmet.
- The LED strip responds to the user talking, and the LED matrix plays animations when buttons are pushed.
+ The LED strip responds to the user talking, and the LED matrix plays animations when buttons embedded in a glove are pushed.

  <div align="center">